Note on the size of a stable matching: Introduction

 \section{Introduction}

-Our starting point in this paper is a one-to-one two-sided matching market, {\`a} la \cite{GaleShapley:1962:AMM}, with ``workers'' on one side and single-position ``firms'' on the other.\footnote{While we employ labour market terminology (see the classic papers of \cite{CrawfordKnoer:1981:E} and \cite{KelsoCrawford:1982:E}), the set up is applied widely and we could have labelled the two sides ``students'' and ``colleges'', or ``men'' and ``women'', etc. \cite{Roth:2015:} is a popular book that details many environments to which the framework applies.} The only assumption we make on preferences is that the largest individually rational matching is of size $n$.
+Our starting point in this paper is a one-to-one two-sided matching market, {\`a} la \cite{GaleShapley:1962:AMM}, with ``workers'' on one side and single-position ``firms'' on the other.\footnote{While we employ labour market terminology (see the classic papers of \cite{CrawfordKnoer:1981:E} and \cite{KelsoCrawford:1982:E}), the set up is applied widely and we could have labelled the two sides ``students'' and ``colleges'', or ``men'' and ``women'', etc. \cite{Roth:2015:} is a popular book that details many environments to which the framework applies.} The only assumption made on preferences is that the largest individually rational matching is of size $n$.
 That is, there exists an assignment in which each of the $n$ matched workers prefers their position to being unemployed and each of the $n$ firms that has its post filled prefers its employee over leaving the position empty.
 Given this, we ask:\ what fraction of workers are assured of employment in equilibrium?

 Our first result is that the number of those employed in equilibrium can never go below $50\%$ of what is attainable.
-In other words, every stable matching is at least half the size of a maximum matching: \begin{theorem} Fix a one-to-one two-sided matching market with an individually rational matching of size $n$.
+In other words, every stable matching is at least half the size of a maximum matching:

+\begin{theorem} Fix a one-to-one two-sided matching market with an individually rational matching of size $n$.
 Then, every stable matching has at least $\ceiling{\frac{n}{2}}$ pairs. \end{theorem}

 Formulating the stable matching problem using undirected graphs facilitates a short proof.\footnote{This formulation appears in, for example, Chapter 1 of the \citeyear{EcheniqueImmorlica:2023:} edited volume ``Online and Matching-Based Market Design'' (\citeauthor{EcheniqueImmorlica:2023:}).} Fix a bipartite graph, $G = (W, F; E)$, where $W$ and $F$ are the set of workers and the set of firms respectively, and the edge set, $E$, represents the acceptable pairs (i.e., for each edge, both parties prefer to be matched to each other over being unmatched).
 Finally, assume that each vertex has a strict preference ranking over each of its neighbours.